kaixiang1212/Dungeon-Hunter/Assumptions.md

  * Ben: I liked the idea of "can only place one key or door for each color"
 * inventory
 * Pits behave like walls to enemies, blocking them.
-  James is this a reasonable assumption to make?
+  * James: Is this a reasonable assumption to make?